ulises-jeremias/php5-quickstart/README.md

 /**
  * Defines the directory in which the framework is installed
  * @example "/" If to access the framework we place http://url.com in the URL, or http://localhost
- * @example "/main-webapp/" if to access the framework we place http://url.com/main-webapp, or http: //localhost/main-webapp/ */ define('__ROOT__', '');
+ * @example "/main-webapp/" if to access the framework we place http://url.com/main-webapp, or http://localhost/main-webapp/ */ define('__ROOT__', '');
 define('APP_URL',''); #Url where the framework is installed, the "/" is important at the end